 So in the recovery period we get what I call behind the dryness curve in some patients where they’re watching television for too long or working on the computer, reading all these things really causes to stare not blink as effectively and of course you’re bored after eyelid surgery because you’re a little fluffy, little bruised, you want something to do I advise everybody to get audio books and read them but the key is to keeping the eyes nice and moist by using eye drops and the ointment that we provide doing icing in the first 48 hours and staying ahead of the dryness.

 What happens in the dryness curve that I’m talking about is that the eye gets dryer because of long term staring and efficient blinking, the eyelids are like windshield wipers so when they wipe over the cornea they leave a nice even layer of tear film that keeps the cornea nice and moist.
 After eyelid surgery with the swelling of the eyelid that windshield wiper is not very efficient just what you see in your car windshield that will drops, that are wet and little drop that aren’t dry and we want to compensate for that by keeping a lot of drops there and taking little breaks after the surgery and TV, doing working computer work or reading.

 So we encourage people to do that and that really shortness their recovery, it’s a very effective procedure people are very appreciative with the outcome of the eyelid surgery one of the most common procedures we do in an out in an hour that can be a very profound impact on looking alert, refreshed, not tired and happier.
 In general, it’s one of the great procedures that we do.

-If you have any other questions about Blepharoplasty or Eyelid surgery please don’t hesitate to contact me, as always this is Dr. Corey Maas on looking your best.”
+If you have any other questions about Blepharoplasty or Eyelid surgery please don’t hesitate to contact me, as always this is Corey S. Maas MDTM on looking your best.”